 The requirements for entry and stay in Canada depend on your nationality.
 Check the specific entry requirements, according to nationality, here.
 Most tourists will need a visitor's visa which you can apply for online.
 In general, this visa allows you to stay in the country for six months.

-Canada in general is a very cold country, especially in the interior provinces and in the prairies, with winter temperatures that can be very low.
-In some areas snow can cover the territory for almost half of the year.
-In coastal areas there can be warm temperatures and even heat waves.
+Canada has cold and warm weather depending on the season and area.
+In the interior provinces and in the prairies, winter temperatures can be very low.
+In coastal areas, there can be warm temperatures and even heat waves.

 Canada has two official languages: French and English.
 The French-speaking zone is centered in Quebec.
 There are also 11 Aboriginal languages divided into 65 dialects, among the most widely spoken are Inuktitut and Ojibwa.
 Sign language is being considered as a third official national language.